 For the year ended 31 March 2020 there was an over recovery of DUoS revenue of £9.7m against plan, before adjustment for RPI indexation (2019: £0.4m over recovery), reflecting variability against forecast in consumption volumes year on year.
 This over recovery will be corrected through adjustments in pricing in two years' time, in accordance with Ofgem methodology.

 Operating profit

-Operating profit has increased to £198m (2019: £184m), primarily as a result of the increase in revenue detailed above, net of a smaller increase in operating costs.
+Operating profit has increased to £207m (2019: £185m) as a result of the increase in revenue as detailed above, net of a smaller increase in costs.

 Profit before tax and fair value movements